NoozAbooz/pbpt-survival/README.md

 Season 5 started September 15

 Season 6 started Novenber 6 on the world seed from the season 1 map.
-It started with the ban of the infamous MCPI server griefer "StevePi", in attempts to curb mass grief and specifically insane lag at spawn from the prior.
+It started with the ban of the infamous MCPI server griefer "StevePi", in attempts to curb mass griefs and specifically the insane lag at spawn from the prior.